theodoreb/theodoreb.github.io/_posts/2016-03-28-progressive-web-apps-for-the-masses.markdown

 through the serviceworker.
 Controlling requests means controlling responses: their origin (cache or network) and their contents.
 Any request or response can be altered, redirected or replaced.
-One obvious benefit is that any response can put in cache.
+One obvious benefit is that any response can be put in cache.
 When the user is offline and his request fails, he'll see a fallback page instead.

 Let's take an example: You're preparing for an event, browsing the